4th-earth/site-fourth-earth/site-raw/content.md

 These are the guidelines and guardrails for 4th Earth [.rules as written](RAW) a framework for creating [.table-top role playing games](TTRPGs).
 The Vanilla Implementation illustrates one method for applying the rules as written to create a TTRPG.

-4th Earth RAW uses the key words described in [Key words for use in RFCs to Indicate Requirement Levels](https://datatracker.ietf.org/doc/html/rfc2119):
+4th Earth RAW uses the key words described in [Key words for use in RFCs to Indicate Requirement Levels](https://datatracker.ietf.org/doc/html/rfc2119), the all-caps are not screaming at you:

-- MUST, REQUIRED, or SHALL;
+- MUST, REQUIRED, or SHALL, mean that the definition is an absolute requirement of the specification;
-- MUST NOT or SHALL NOT;
+- MUST NOT or SHALL NOT, mean that the definition is an absolute prohibition of the specification;
-- SHOULD or RECOMMENDED;
-- SHOULD NOT or NOT RECOMMENDED; and
+- SHOULD or RECOMMENDED, mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course;
+- SHOULD NOT or NOT RECOMMENDED, mean that there may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label; and
-- MAY or OPTIONAL.
+- MAY or OPTIONAL, mean that an item is truly optional.

-4th Earth RAW is designed for collaborative storytelling (and home brewing) from the mundane, theatre of the absurd, to the fanciful and super-heroic.
-Whether you're solo-adventuring or in a group, 4th Earth RAW gives you a set of mechanics to keep the mystery and unknown alive.
+4th Earth RAW is designed for collaborative storytelling, home brewing, and hacking.
+From the mundane, theatre of the absurd, to the fanciful and super-heroic, whether you're solo-adventuring or in a group, 4th Earth RAW gives you a set of mechanics to keep the mystery and challenge alive.

 Players personify one or more Characters who interact with the Setting and other Characters.
-Interactions:

-- MUST be assigned a [Difficulty Rating](#difficulty-rating) and
-- MAY target a non-health [Life Battery](#life-batteries), if applicable.

-The Player for the Character MAY create a [Dice Pool](#dice-pools)based on the Difficulty Rating, where the number of dice in the pool MAY be less than or equal to the number of applicable [Proficiency Ranks](#proficiency-ranks) available to the Character.

-We RECOMMEND Players use standard polyhedral dice; specifically:
+**Equipment:** We RECOMMEND Players use standard polyhedral dice, however, any means by which choosing multiple random numbers between 1 and 12 will do; the dice would be:

 - 4-sided,
 - 6-sided,